CodingFries/dismiss_keyboard_on_tap/README.md

 Dismisses Keyboard by tapping outside text field on the screen.

 ## Usage
-Simply wrap MaterialApp with this widget and it will dismiss the keyboard whenever tapped outside the Text Field on all Screens.
+Simply wrap MaterialApp with this widget and it will dismiss the keyboard whenever tapped outside the Text Field on any Screens.

 ```dart